 The next few days passed quickly.
 She found herself looking forward to seeing Orion again every morning.
 They hunted together, documented several types of animals, and even cooked together.
 He enjoyed introducing her to the local culinary plants and spices.
 In turn, she taught him some hunting techniques.
 They laughed at times, spent many hours in utter silence stalking their prey, and talked philosophy – a subject they both secretly enjoyed.

 Then, one evening, as they sat watching the sun set, Orion leaned over and gently kissed her lips.
 To say she was stunned would be putting it mildly.
 Her mind had some difficulty with the fact that he was human, not a big problem though.
 Many years of relations between the two species has shown that they were sexually compatible, the many offspring, on this planet and hers, has proven that.
-So, that part of the matter unsettled her a bit only because she has never participated in inter-species relations, but she was not opposed to the idea.
+So, that part of the matter unsettled her a bit only because she never participated in inter-species relations, though not opposed to the idea.

 No, the unsettling part of the situation was the softness of the kiss.
 Her people were hunters after all, aggressive in all things, including matters of the flesh.
 She raised her hand to her mouth and lightly touched her lips, lips that still felt his lingering touch.
 Turning to him, she gently ran her hand along the contours of his face.
 With her hand still on his face, he leaned in for another kiss.
-This one was long, passionate, soft yet firm, and, this time, she responded in kind.
+This one long, passionate, soft yet firm, and, this time, she responded in kind.

 The next week passed in a blur.
 She had difficulty separating the days, they tended to blend together.
 They hunted when they needed to eat and documented only if the opportunity arose while they were out hunting.
-The rest of the time was spent together, thoroughly enjoying each other, talking, listening, laughing, and touching.
+The rest of the time they spent together, thoroughly enjoying each other; talking, listening, laughing, and touching.
 She avoided thought of going home or finishing her mission, she did not want to even think about leaving him.
 But, in the back of her mind, she knew that day was fast approaching.